The average hourly pay for a Farm Hand is $11.95.

 - Operate farm equipment, including using tractors, irrigating for floods and transporting animals.

-Common Career Paths for Farm Hand
+Job Satisfaction for Farm Hand

-Pay by Experience Level for Farm Hand
+What is the Pay by Experience Level for Farm Hands?

 An entry-level Farm Hand with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of $10.03 based on 28 salaries.
 An early career Farm Hand with 1-4 years of experience earns an average total compensation of $11.01 based on 305 salaries.
 A mid-career Farm Hand with 5-9 years of experience earns an average total compensation of $12.62 based on 224 salaries.
 An experienced Farm Hand with 10-19 years of experience earns an average total compensation of $13.77 based on 172 salaries.
 In their late career (20 years and higher), employees earn an average total compensation of $13.